jaskaran1031/jaskaran1031.github.io/README.md

 ## FAQs

 #### Why is Markdown better than a word processor?
 > The only purpose for a word processor is to create short and good looking PDFs that will be used and discarded later on.
-But for documentation on the other hand we need something that is kept up to date and lives in the online environment.
+But for documentation on the other hand you need something that is kept up to date and lives in the online environment.
 Converting a word document to HTML is a total mess for creating websites.
 Word processors like Microsoft Word cost money, whereas Markdown is a free option for everyone on any platform.

 #### Why is my resume not showing up?